AathreyaG/reactai-starter/solution.md

 **Component Structure and UI Interaction:**

 - **CSVUploadComponent**: Provides the UI for file selection and performs basic client-side validations.
 Interfaces with the backend to upload files for processing.
-- **CatalogTableComponent**: Renders catalog data in a table allowing inline edits and communicates changes through backend APIs.
+- **CatalogTableComponent**: Renders catalog data in a table allowing inline edits and delete operations, communicating changes through backend APIs.
 - **CatalogExportComponent**: Offers options to download catalog data in formats like CSV or JSON, interacting with the backend to generate and fetch these files.

 **State Management and Routing:**